Wetsuit Care and Maintenance Guide (UK)

 5. Never use hot water.
 Heat damages neoprene.

-UK diving means salt water.
-Salt crystals left in neoprene accelerate degradation and cause that distinctive unwashed-wetsuit smell.
+Cold water diving means salt water.
+Salt crystals left in neoprene accelerate degradation and cause that distinctive smell everyone pretends they can't notice in the car park.

 Monthly Deep Clean